zeknoss/weather-station-dashboard/README.md

 ## Abstract

-This is a simple project I've created in sigle day for my Bresser WiFi ClearView 7-in-1 weather station.
+This is a simple project I've created in single day for my Bresser WiFi ClearView 7-in-1 weather station.

 It kinda mimicks the interface of the station screen to show real time data from the station.